Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

 A. Inurement

-Foundations must devote the majority of their proceeds to fulfilling their purposes [Law 19,836, article 22].
-Board members cannot be compensated for their services [Law 19,836, article 20].
-Furthermore, any contract between the foundation and its founders or their heirs (except contracts covering their donations to the foundation), as well as any resolution of the foundation board that directly or indirectly benefits the founders or their heirs in a manner not foreseen in the bylaws, is invalid unless approved by the administrative controlling entity (i.e., the Inspector General for Buenos Aires or the Legal Entities Directorate in the provinces) [Law 19,836, article 21].
+Foundations must devote the majority of their proceeds to fulfilling their objectives [Law 19,836, Article 22].
+Board members cannot be compensated for their services [Law 19,836, Article 20].
+Furthermore, any contract between the foundation and its founders or their heirs (except contracts covering their donations to the foundation), as well as any resolution of the board of the foundation that directly or indirectly benefits the founders or their heirs in a manner not foreseen in the bylaws, is invalid unless approved by the administrative controlling entity (i.e., the Inspector General for Buenos Aires or the Legal Entities Directorate in the provinces) [Law 19,836, Article 21].

-In order to obtain tax-exempt status, a foundation established for public purposes may not distribute, directly or indirectly, its earnings or patrimony among its founders, directors, or other affiliates at any time [ITL, article 20(f)].
+In order to obtain tax-exempt status, a foundation established for public purposes may not distribute, directly or indirectly, its earnings or patrimony among its founders, directors, or other affiliates at any time [ITL, Article 20(f)].

-Mutual entities must devote all funds to the objectives listed in their statutes [Law 20,321, article 29].
+Mutual entities must devote all funds to the objectives listed in their statutes [Law 20,321, Article 29].

-In order to obtain tax-exempt status, a mutual entity may not compensate the members of its governing body or auditing committee more than 50% of the annual average of the three highest salaries of administrative staff [ITL, article 20, last paragraph].
+In order to obtain tax-exempt status, a mutual entity may not compensate the members of its governing body or auditing committee more than 50% of the annual average of the three highest salaries of administrative staff [ITL, Article 20, last paragraph].
 This limitation does not cover payments to members of either group who also perform additional duties for the mutual entities [ITIR 1.344/98, article 44].

 B. Proprietary Interest

 In general, a donation cannot be revoked unless the recipient NPO fails to fulfill the donor's conditions on using the donation.
-A donor, however, may lawfully contribute only the use or usufruct of a given property to the NPO, retaining the property itself.
+A donor, however, may lawfully contribute only the use or usufruct of a given property to the NPO, while retaining the property itself.

 C. Dissolution

 Except in the case of a foreign foundation, the remaining assets of a dissolved foundation must be transferred to a public entity or to an Argentine not-for-profit private entity pursuing the public benefit..
-The controlling administrative authority (the Inspector General for Buenos Aires or the Legal Entities Directorate in the provinces) must approve the transfer of assets [Law 19,836, article 30].
+The controlling administrative authority (the Inspector General for Buenos Aires or the Legal Entities Directorate in the provinces) must approve the transfer of assets [Law 19,836, Article 30].

 D. Activities